 - 9 To obtain custom valving settings for your particular application log on to www.racetech.com, go to Digital Valving Search, insert your Access Code (printed on the top of the first page), input your personal specifications and print the custom setup information.
 If you do not have access to the web contact our Technical Support Hotline 951.279.6655 for recommendations.
 Note: The Access Code is good for one limited-time use. - 10 Build the Compression Valving Stack.
-The total Compression Valving Stack is a combination of the Low Speed Compression Stack, Mid Speed Stack (if required) and the High Speed Compression Stack.
-First, install the High Speed Compression Stack (4) on the shaft starting with the smallest diameter shim (3) against the Base Plate (2).
-Next place the Mid Speed Stack (if required) (not shown) and the Low Speed Compression Stack (6) on the shaft starting with the small diameter shim (5) and ending with the 38 mm diameter shim against the Gold Valve (9) piston face. - 11 If required, drill the recommended bleed hole in the piston (10).
+The total Compression Valving Stack is a combination of the Low-Speed Compression Stack (if required) and the High-Speed Compression Stack.
+First, install the High-Speed Compression Stack on the shaft starting with the smallest diameter valve against the Base Plate.
+Next place the Low-Speed Compression Stack (if required) on the shaft starting with the small diameter shim and ending with the largest diameter shim against the Gold Valve piston face. - 11 If required, drill the recommended bleed hole in the piston.
 Some bikes do not require a bleed hole.
 IF YOUR APPLICATION DOES NOT REQUIRE A BLEED, IT WILL SAY "n/a".
 If your application does require a bleed, drill the bleed hole starting from the pre-drilled side. - 12 Check to see there are no burrs on the Gold Valve Shock Piston and the piston faces are flat.
 If required, surface the piston on a piece of plate glass with 320 grit (very fine) sandpaper (the piston is surfaced from the factory but check it every time you disassemble the valving.)
-Install the Gold Valve (9) on the shaft with the large diameter ports facing down towards the compression stack (the head or slotted side on the jet will also be facing towards the compression stack). - 13 Build the Rebound Stack.
-The total Rebound Valving Stack is a combination of the Low Speed Rebound Stack and the High Speed Rebound Stack.
-First, install the Low Speed Rebound Stack (11) on the shaft with the 34 mm diameter shim against the piston face.
-Then install the High Speed Rebound Stack (12) on the shaft starting with the 34 mm shim and ending with the smallest diameter shim. - 14 THIS NEXT STEP IS CRITICAL!!!!
-You must stack up the total valving thickness so the rebound base plate (very thick washer) straddles the step (14) at the end of the straight part of the shaft (before the threads begin).
+Install the Gold Valve on the shaft with the large diameter ports facing down towards the compression stack (the head or slotted side on the jet will also be facing towards the compression stack). - 13 Build the Rebound Stack.
+The total Rebound Valving Stack is a combination of the Low-Speed Rebound Stack and the High-Speed Rebound Stack.
+First, install the Low-Speed Rebound Stack on the shaft with the largest diameter valve against the piston face.
+Then install the High-Speed Rebound Stack on the shaft starting with the largest shim and ending with the smallest diameter shim.
+Sometimes only a High-Speed Rebound Stack is required, if this is the case, only the High-Speed Stack should be installed. - 14 THIS NEXT STEP IS CRITICAL!!!!
+You must stack up the total valving thickness so the rebound base plate (very thick washer) straddles the step at the end of the straight part of the shaft (before the threads begin).
 This means when the rebound base plate is installed, the lip on the shaft is not sticking up higher than the base plate.
-This also means the rebound clamping shim (13) (the last shim installed on the shaft before the rebound base plate) is below the height of the lip (14) before the Rebound

-Base Plate (15) is installed (the shaft must stick up higher than the rebound clamping shim before the rebound base plate is installed).
-(See Fig. 2)
+This also means the rebound clamping shim (the last shim installed on the shaft before the rebound base plate) is below the height of the lip before the base plate is installed (the shaft must stick up higher than the rebound clamping shim before the rebound base plate is installed). (figure 2)